facebook/openbmc-linux/Documentation/admin-guide/cgroup-v2.rst

 	The total amount of swap currently being used by the cgroup and its descendants.

+  memory.swap.high
+	A read-write single value file which exists on non-root cgroups.
+The default is "max".

+	Swap usage throttle limit.
+If a cgroup's swap usage exceeds this limit, all its further allocations will be throttled to allow userspace to implement custom out-of-memory procedures.

+	This limit marks a point of no return for the cgroup.
+It is NOT designed to manage the amount of swapping a workload does during regular operation.
+Compare to memory.swap.max, which prohibits swapping past a set amount, but lets the cgroup continue unimpeded as long as other memory can be reclaimed.

+	Healthy workloads are not expected to reach this limit.

   memory.swap.max
 	A read-write single value file which exists on non-root